pvroegh/Deaphbockz-dotnet/README.md

 - A working Hyper-V installation (optional if you want to boot natively from the .vhdx).

 ### How to run:
-- Just run this script as administrator in a Powershell console.
+- Just run this script as administrator in a Powershell console, but have the following ready to be entered at the prompt:
+  - Relative or absolute path the Windows Installation Media .iso file.
+  - Windows Product Key
 - After the installation and provisioning is done, you can start the VM from the created shortcut on the Desktop.
 When logging in, a Powershell script will be started automatically.
 This script is setting up your